openequella/openequella.github.io/guides/PushToLMS.md

 Select the down arrow (which displays to the right of the Date added column when the cursor points at a course line) to display an expandable pane showing resource details, including Resource version, Date modified, and Name in external system.

 ###  Find uses in local resources
-This connector displays any instances where attachments linked to the selected resource have been linked to other resources in EQUELLA through the Attachments control/EQUELLA Resources option during contribution.
+This connector displays any instances where attachments linked to the selected resource have been linked to other resources in openEQUELLA through the Attachments control/openEQUELLA Resources option during contribution.

 A list of resources that share the same attachments displays.

-#### To find uses in local resources (EQUELLA)
+#### To find uses in local resources (openEQUELLA)
 1. From the Resource summary screen, select the Find uses link from the Details section.
-2. EQUELLA supports connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
-If there are multiple connectors configured, a drop-down list displays, and the user selects from the list (e.g. EQUELLA).
+2. openEQUELLA supports connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
+If there are multiple connectors configured, a drop-down list displays, and the user selects from the list (e.g. openEQUELLA).
 If there is only one connector configured, the Find uses screen is displayed immediately.

 The resources in which attachments linked to the selected resource are currently used are listed, with the Attachment and Date added information.